dabasajay/YOLO-Object-Detection/YOLO Algorithm for Object Detection/readme.md

 </p>

-All the references and licenses are included in end of this page
+All the references and licenses are included at end of this page

 <h1>How to Use</h1>
 Just follow 5 simple steps :